b7acksec/b7acksec.github.io/README.md

-# BlackSec is Cybersecurity Blog.
+# Software Development and Information Security.